ftsrg-rete/remo-lecture-notes/docs/parametric-modeling-guide.md

   1. Right click on a block and select "*New Child Diagram/Parametric Diagram*" :
   ![alt text](figs/ea-simulation/image-112.png)
-  1. Create constraint property by dragging a contraint block to the diagram:
+  1. Create constraint property by dragging a constraint block to the diagram:
   ![alt text](figs/ea-simulation/image-115.png)
-  1. Create value property by dragging a value type into the diagram and selecting in the pop-up window "*Drop as: Property*"
+  1. Create a value property by dragging a value type into the diagram and selecting in the pop-up window "*Drop as: Property*"
   ![alt text](figs/ea-simulation/image-113.png)
   1. Set the initial values in the "*Property*" tab of the properties window:
   ![alt text](figs/ea-simulation/image-114.png)
-  1. If a value property is constant then you chall set the "*Const*" checkbox in the "*Property*" tab of the properties window:
+  1. If a value property is constant, then you should set the "*Const*" checkbox in the "*Property*" tab of the properties window:
   ![alt text](figs/ea-simulation/image-118.png)
   1. Add (or hide) existing value properties and parameters of ports and constraint properties to the parametric diagram by setting the checkbox in the "*Parts/Properties*" tab of the features window:
   ![alt text](figs/ea-simulation/image-116.png)